 The MAA initiative addresses a need state by regional leaders: as public spaces, cultural venues, and civic life are transforming across Northwest Arkansas, cities are seeking to foster an inclusive creative ecosystem and to invest in character of place.

 The program will be organized around a series of regular gatherings, or “sessions,” throughout 2022.

 - Music ecosystems: policy tools that make cities more hospitable to music and musicians

 - Public-private partnerships: multiple economic models and incentives that support cultural infrastructure

 - Creative community development: connecting cultural practices to housing and placemaking

 In addition to the sessions, the MAA cohort will take advantage of one-on-one consulting hours, which can be used to cover both national experts and local technical assistance.

 Facilitators and guests

 MAA will be conducted by CACHE staff, in consultation with program participants.
-It will invite national experts — in domains ranging from cultural planning to municipal finance — to bring inspiration to the cohort — and to consult them on specific projects.
+It will invite national experts—in domains ranging from cultural planning to municipal finance—to provide inspiration to the cohort and to consult them on specific projects.
 MAA is overseen and facilitated by F. Philip Barash, a recognized leader in place-based learning.

-CACHE is working with local partners, Arkansans for the Arts and the Arkansas Arts Council, to complete the Arts & Economic Prosperity Study 6 that will highlight the statewide economic impact of nonprofit arts and culture organizations and their audiences.
+CACHE is working with local partners, Arkansans for the Arts and the Arkansas Arts Council, to complete the sixth Arts & Economic Prosperity (AEP6) study.
+AEP6 will highlight the statewide economic impact of nonprofit arts and culture organizations and their audiences.